KittyPBoxx/pokeemerald-net-demo/PokecomChannel/README.md

 If you have issues see the troubleshooting step***

+### Dependency Warning

+`libasnd 2.6.0` appears to have issues with current dolphin.
+To resolve this I've had to statically link a compiled version `libasnd 2.4.1` to build against.
+If you are trying to build this in the future there's a chance the current libogc version will have broken compatibility with `libasnd 2.4.1`.
+If so, remove the reference to the static library `$(CURDIR)/dependencies`.
+A fix has been pushed to dolphin, so once people are on the new version there should be no issue.

 ## Debugging

 On the wii channel main screen you can press `minus` for some debug info.